Executive Summary

 - Your organization runs on Microsoft 365 and you want planning native to that ecosystem

-- You need structured, governed FP&A planning with dimensional models and deep workflow
+- You need structured, governed FP&A with dimensional models and deep workflow

 - You have the budget and timeline for a more comprehensive implementation